 1911: International Women's Day is marked for the first time in Austria, Denmark, Germany and Switzerland.
 More 19 than a million women and men attend rallies demanding the rights to vote, hold public office, work, get vocational training, and an end to discrimination on the job.
-1933: The Nazis establish Dachau, the first of Germany's concentration camps, near Munich.
-20 UN International Day for the Elimination of Racial Discrimination 21 22 UN World Water Day 23 World Meteorological Day UN International Day for the Right to the Truth concerning Gross Human Rights Violations and for the Dignity of 24 Victims 25 UN International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade 26 1964: Martin Luther King, Jr. and Malcolm X meet for the first and only time, in Washington, DC.
-2012: High school student William Carruba asks the Granite City, IL, School Board to lift its restriction on wearing a 27 kilt to prom.
+20 1933: The Nazis establish Dachau, the first of Germany's concentration camps, near Munich.
+21 UN International Day for the Elimination of Racial Discrimination 22 UN World Water Day 23 World Meteorological Day 24 UN International Day for the Right to the Truth concerning Gross Human Rights Violations and for the Dignity of 24 Victims 25 UN International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade 26 1964: Martin Luther King, Jr. and Malcolm X meet for the first and only time, in Washington, DC.
+27 2012: High school student William Carruba asks the Granite City, IL, School Board to lift its restriction on wearing a 27 kilt to prom.
 They refuse his request.
-2008: The UN establishes the Mandate on Human Rights and Water and Sanitation.
-28 1974: Eight Ohio National Guardsmen are indicted on charges stemming from the shooting deaths of four students

-1993: Two Serbian militiamen are sentenced to death in Sarajevo for war crimes committed in Bosnia.
+28 2008: The UN establishes the Mandate on Human Rights and Water and Sanitation.
+29 1974: Eight Ohio National Guardsmen are indicted on charges stemming from the shooting deaths of four students 29 at Kent State University on May 4, 1970.
+30 1993: Two Serbian militiamen are sentenced to death in Sarajevo for war crimes committed in Bosnia.
+31 Cesar Chavez Day